Husband sues for surrogacy costs after wife’s death from cervical cancer

 Padraig Creaven (right), of Menlo, Galway, widower of Aoife Mitchell Creaven, leaving the High Court on Wednesday with Aoife’s parents, Gabriel (left) and Marcella (centre) Mitchell.
 Photograph: Collins Courts

-A husband is claiming the costs of surrogacy in a High Court action following his death of his wife from cervical cancer.
+A husband is claiming the costs of surrogacy in a High Court action following the death of his wife from cervical cancer.

 Padraig Creaven wants to honour the wish of himself and his late wife Aoife to have a child, the court heard.